-- F = UNACCEPTABLE represents work that fails to meet the requirements for a seminary course or failure of the student to file for an incomplete.
-If the course is repeated and successfully passed, the new grade, rather than the "F", will be used in calculating the student's GPA and the first course will be expunged from the transcript.
-The course must be repeated if it is over a year old and the grade received was an "F." - I =INCOMPLETE - An Incomplete is not lightly given.
-It is designed for the rare occasion when the student has been seriously ill or suffered some other hardship beyond his/her control.
-(Procrastination is not an acceptable reason.)
-To receive an Incomplete ("I"), the student must submit an Incomplete application for approval by the course instructor, his/her academic advisor, and the Vice President for Academics.
+F= UNACCEPTABLE - represents work that fails to meet the requirements for a seminary course or failure of the student to file for an incomplete.
+If the course is repeated and successfully passed, the new grade, rather than the F, will be used in calculating the student's GPA and the first course will be expunged from the transcript.
+The course must be repeated if it is over a year old and the grade received was an F.

+I= INCOMPLETE - An Incomplete is not lightly given.
+It is designed for the rare occasion when the student has been seriously ill or suffered some other hardship beyond his or her control.
+(Procrastination is not an acceptable reason).
+To receive an Incomplete (I), the student must submit an Incomplete application for approval by the course instructor, his or her academic advisor, and the Vice President for Academics.
 The designated application fee must also be paid.
-(The Incomplete applications is available on the Seminary's website at www.ptseminary.edu/Current Students/Downloadable Academic Forms or in the Office of Student Assessment.)
+(The Incomplete applications is available on the Seminary's website at the PTS forms site in Populi).
 The request must be submitted no later than the last day of exams.
-(DMIN students must submit requests for an Incomplete no later than March 1, the deadline for completion of all DMIN course work.)
+(DMIN students must submit requests for an Incomplete no later than March 1, the deadline for completion of all DMIN coursework).
 Incompletes are not available for online courses.
-If the "I" is not removed within one year from the date of enrollment in the course, it automatically becomes an "F", and the student will be required to repeat the course (scholarships will not cover a repeated course).
-Note: Incompletes may jeopardize academic progress as well as financial aid eligibility. - W = WITHDRAWAL Withdrawal from a class is permitted any time before the last day of class.
+If the I is not removed within one year from the date of enrollment in the course, it automatically becomes an F, and the student will be required to repeat the course (scholarships will not cover a repeated course).
+Note: Incompletes may jeopardize academic progress as well as financial aid eligibility.

+PASS - represents enrollment and participation in a course with no credit.

+W= WITHDRAWAL - Withdrawal from a class is permitted any time before the last day of class.
 The student, if on scholarship, becomes financially responsible for the course.
-Failure to officially withdraw from a course will result in the student being failed for the course and a grade of "F" recorded on the his/ her transcript.
-NOTE: Although Withdrawals do not affect the students GPA, they may jeopardize academic progress as well as financial aid eligibility. - AU = AUDIT represents enrollment and participation in a course with no credit. - P = PASS represents enrollment and participation in a course with no credit.
+Failure to officially withdraw from a course will result in the student being failed for the course and a grade of F recorded on the his or her transcript.
+NOTE: Although Withdrawals do not affect the student's GPA, they may jeopardize academic progress as well as financial aid eligibility.

+AU = AUDIT - represents enrollment and participation in a course with no credit.

+P = AUDIT - represents enrollment and participation in a course with no credit.

 Note: No grade may be changed without written approval of the instructor and the Vice President for Academics.
 A grade change submitted for a student who has not previously applied for an Incomplete or Extension of Time will only be considered in exceptional cases.
-In such cases, student shall not be entitled to a grade higher than "B." The student shall pay a \$100 fee for the grade change.
+In such cases, student shall not be entitled to a grade higher than B. The student shall pay a \$100 fee for the grade change.
 A written appeal can be made to the Academics Office by the faculty member and the student in question for circumstances deemed to warrant special consideration in handling such exceptional grade change requests.